ViceVersaLtd/budoco/README.md

 dotnet run
 ```

 Login as admin/admin.
 You will be redirected to a reset password page.
-If you are just playing around and want to create more users, set "DebugAutoConfirmRegistration" to 1 in budoco_config_active.txt to SKIP the step where a user would have to confirm registration by clicking on a link in an email.
+If you are just playing around and want to create more users, set `"AutoConfirmRegistration": true` in the `Budoco:Debug` section of `appsettings.Development.json` to SKIP the step where a user would have to confirm registration by clicking on a link in an email.
 Change the setting back when you are running it for real.

 For production I recommend that you use budoco with nginx.
 (Corey TODO: explain this more)